 De Quervain’s tendinosis occurs when the tendons around the base of the thumb are irritated or constricted.
 The word “tendinosis” refers to a swelling of the tendons.
 Swelling of the tendons and the tendon sheath can cause pain and tenderness along the thumb side of the wrist.
-This is particularly noticeable when forming a fist, grasping or gripping something, or when turning the wrist.
+This is particularly noticeable when forming a fist, grasping, or gripping something, or when turning the wrist.

-Two of the main tendons to the thumb pass through a tunnel (or series of pulleys) located on the thumb side of the wrist.
+Two of the main tendons to the thumb pass through a tunnel (or a series of pulleys) located on the thumb side of the wrist.
 Tendons are rope-like structures that attach muscle to bone.
 Tendons are covered by a slippery thin soft-tissue layer called synovium.
 This layer allows the tendons to slide easily through a fibrous tunnel called a sheath.

 Any swelling of the tendons and/or thickening of the sheath results in increased friction and pain with certain thumb and wrist movements.